ShovelSquid/Time-Travel/reed_reports.md

 We gottem collision
 We had a rough time finding the right function and getting the walls to be what we're colliding with It works now (with riley's help) and we're excited

+## 2019 / 5 / 8
+Interaction possibility detection implemented, doesn't adjust html text like I want it to but thats fine Kaelen and I will figure it out when he returns tomorrow hopefully